The Best Rivers In Ontario For Trout And Steelhead

 There is also the chance for migratory brown trout and Atlantic salmon in the fall.

 Most of the fishing on this river occurs in the lower sections of the river at the mouth in Newcastle to Highway 115.
-There is parking access at the Highway 2 bridge and downriver at Samuel Wilmot Nature Area where you can access the trail system to the river, HERE.
+There is parking access at the Highway 2 bridge and downriver at Samuel Wilmot Nature Area where you can access the trail system to the river HERE.

 Much of the river above Highway 115 is private property and should not be accessed.
 For fishing access to some of the upper sections of this river a popular access spot is at Thurne Park Conservation Area.

-This is another river that has it’s issues with over crowding, littering and poaching.
+This is another river that has its issues with overcrowding, littering, and poaching.

 Fishing Bowmanville Creek